RevenueCat/revenuecat-docs/docs_source/Getting Started/stripe.md

 # 5. Send Stripe tokens to RevenueCat

 You can send your Stripe subscriptions to RevenueCat through the [POST receipt endpoint](https://docs.revenuecat.com/reference#receipts).
-If you are using Stripe Checkout, you should send the subscription after the checkout.session.completed event.
+When using Stripe Checkout, you should listen to and send subscriptions to RevenueCat after both the customer.subscription.created and checkout.session.completed events.

 The only required fields are: